tommadness/KH2Randomizer/docs/overview/index.md

     * In most areas of STT, reverting from Limit Form will leave you with a full Drive Gauge
 * Roxas can use High Jump, Quick Run, Aerial Dodge, and Glide even though his model does not have animations for those abilities.
 Dodge Roll cannot be used (the randomizer un-equips Dodge Roll once you enter STT).
+    * As of release 2.1, the randomizer seed generator has a "Roxas Magic/Movement/Trinity" option that, when enabled, ports Sora's movement animations to Roxas, therefore allowing Roxas to use all of the movement abilities properly, as well as magic and Trinity Limit.

 # Win Conditions